ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/operators.md

 requires int32 bias with zero-point zero and scale `input_scale * weight_scale[channel]`.

+When an autodiff layer is trained after a fixed Ethos-U network, its input scale and zero-point must normally remain equal to the Ethos-U output parameters.
+See [Fine-tuning an output layer after Ethos-U](ethos_cmsis_nn_fine_tuning.md) for the fixed-parameter setup and the conditions for connecting the two int8 tensors without requantization.

 ## Losses

 Quadratic error returns a scalar sum, not a mean: